 Paradoxically, mill opponents find themselves at odds with fellow environmentalists who believe nuclear power “is the only large-scale, cost-effective energy source that can reduce CO2 emissions while continuing to satisfy a growing demand for power.
 And these days it can do so safely.”
 (Patrick Moore)

 The catastrophe at nuclear reactors in Fukushima, Japan, however, threatens to derail the mill and America’s short-lived nuclear renaissance.
 Yet despite mounting odds, a hearty group of independent miners keep their hopes, their heritage and a handful of mines, alive.

 The Paradox Paradigm

-The recipient of a prestigious Mountainfilm Festival Commitment Grant (www.mountainfilm.org), Paradox Valley USA will be an ensemble film featuring the people who are spearheading the mill project and attempting to restart the uranium mining industry, their supporters and those who oppose it.
+The recipient of a prestigious Mountainfilm Festival Commitment Grant, Paradox Valley USA features an ensemble cast of characters, from the mining advocates who are spearheading the mill project and attempting to restart the uranium mining industry, to the people who are dead-set against it.

 The story also ventures down a few picturesque side roads across America, exploring how uranium is not just “in my backyard” but in almost everyone’s across the country – from Nucla to Pittsylvania County, Virginia and even New Jersey.

 The main showdown, however, takes place in Paradox, where we witness up close and personal the hopes, fears, ambitions and dreams on both sides of this complicated issue.
 Paradox Valley USA is a portrait of a special group of ordinary American citizens who are struggling with the one of the most extraordinary global issues of our time – nuclear power.

 Finally, Paradox Valley USA is a first person journey of discovery for the filmmakers themselves, one that doesn’t pretend to be objective.